 - Can using hot water bath method timed for your altitude or freeze.

-- NOTE: If the apple butter is not thick enough for your taste, remove the lid at the end of the 8 hour cooking time and continue to cook for another hour or so.
-The amount of liquid in the batch will depend on the apples used.
+- NOTE: If the apple butter is not thick enough for your taste, remove the lid at the end of the 8 hour cooking time and continue to cook for another hour or so stirring frequently.